Guitar Finger Exercises for Strength, Flexibility, and Independence

 Tap on the surface in front of you, your legs (or just move your fingers in the air) in the following patterns.
 You can do each side separately to learn the pattern first if you like.
 Then do the hands together.

-Right: I M I M – I M I M etc. (index and middle fingers)
+Right: I M I M – I M I M etc. (index finger and middle finger)

 As you get these two patterns moving together, you’ll feel your mind working.
 As you improve, you can impress your friends and loved ones with your guitar finger prowess!